Pigeon Forge, TN 37868

 For more than 20 years, this Pigeon Forge dinner attraction has been doing everything on a grand scale, from its show, which stars dozens of magnificent horses and skilled riders, to its legendary multicourse meal, none of which fail to send audiences away completely satisfied.

-Dixie Stampede has stood the test of time thanks to an arena-sized extravaganza featuring expert feats of horsemanship, stampeding buffalo, music, comedy and plenty of food, all framed within the context of a friendly North-South rivalry.
-The show's North-South theme runs through all facets of the Dixie Stampede experience.
+Dolly Parton's Stampede has stood the test of time thanks to an arena-sized extravaganza featuring expert feats of horsemanship, stampeding buffalo, music, comedy and plenty of food, all framed within the context of a friendly North-South rivalry.
+The show's North-South theme runs through all facets of the Dolly Parton's Stampede experience.
 The audience is seated on corresponding sides of a 32,000-square-foot arena, and everyone in the cast-from the riders to the food servers-is either a Yankee or a Rebel in full costume.

 The show's finale is a true-blue salute to America.
 The blue and gray uniforms are shed in favor of red, white and blue costumes, and the entire cast parades on horseback in star-spangled glory.
 Pyrotechnics, flying Doves of Peace and a large-screen Dolly Parton music video all add up to an emotional and unifying climax.